WOFF John Walter Shoesmith 421404

 Despite the terrors of war, Aussie camaraderie and humour often helped the men get through and do their duty.
 This, and the antics John and fellow pilots got up to, have cemented lifelong friendships and provided some lighter moments, during the dark days of war.

-John lives in Brisbane and has an extended family including four sons and a daughter; thirteen grandchildren and nine greatgrandchildren who live in Brisbane, and overseas in Canada and USA.
-Thanks to Jeff Short (grandson) for his encouragement in preparing this profile.
+John lived in Brisbane and is remembered by his son, daughter, thirteen grandchildren and nine greatgrandchildren who live in Brisbane, and overseas in Canada and USA.
+Thanks to Jeff Short (grandson) for his encouragement in preparing this profile and to Ted Shoesmith (son) for helping us to honour John's service through this profile and the link to John's logbook.